johko/johko.github.io/_posts/2024-12-04-robot-holmes-1.md

 "Perfect", he suddenly heard the woman say.
 Happily she reached for a big bottle which must contain glue of some kind he thought, as she was using it to fixate the frame to an underlying image.

 "Good evening.
-What are you doing there?", Holmes decided to try the polite tone this time and asked her when it seemed like she was done.
+What are you doing there?", Holmes decided to try the polite tone this time.
 "Oh, hello there.
 I just marked this little street lamp here with this neat frame.
 Isn't it beautiful?", she answered, showing of her work with a certain glee.
 "Well, yes", Holmes agreed, "but why are you doing this?"